quietboil/sibyl/README.md

 }
 ```

+> Note that:
+> - The nonblocking mode example is almost a verbatim copy of the blocking mode example (see above) with `await`s added.
+> - The example below uses and depends on [Tokio](https://crates.io/crates/tokio)
+> - For the moment, Sibyl can use only Tokio as an async runtime.

 ## Notes on Building

 Sibyl needs an installed Oracle client in order to link either `OCI.DLL` on Windows or `libclntsh.so` on Linux.
 The cargo build needs to know where that library is.
-You can supply that information via environment variable `OCI_LIB_DIR` in Windows or `LIBRARY_PATH` in Linux.
-In Linux `LIBRARY_PATH` would include the path to the `lib` directory with `libclntsh.so`.
+You can supply that information via environment variable `OCI_LIB_DIR` on Windows or `LIBRARY_PATH` on Linux.
+On Linux `LIBRARY_PATH` would include the path to the `lib` directory with `libclntsh.so`.
 For example, you might build Sibyl's example as:

 ```bash
 LIBRARY_PATH=/usr/lib/oracle/19.13/client64/lib cargo build --examples --features=blocking
 ```

-In Windows the process is similar if the target environment is `gnu`.
+On Windows the process is similar if the target environment is `gnu`.
 The `OCI_LIB_DIR` would point to the directory with `oci.dll`:

 ```bat
 set OCI_LIB_DIR=%ORACLE_HOME%\bin
 cargo build --examples --features=blocking
 ```

 However, for `msvc` environment the `OCI_LIB_DIR` must point to the directory with `oci.lib`.
 For example, you might build that example as:

 ```bat
 set OCI_LIB_DIR=%ORACLE_HOME%\oci\lib\msvc
 cargo build --examples --features=blocking
 ```

-:memo: Note that Sibyl has 2 features - `blocking` and `nonblocking`.
+> Note that Sibyl has 2 features - `blocking` and `nonblocking`.
 They are exclusive and one must be explictly selected.
 Thus, when Sibyl is used as a dependency it might be included as:

 ```toml
 [dependencies]
 sibyl = { version = "0.5", features = "blocking" }
 ```

-:warning: Version `0.5` is not released yet.
-At the moment it is the latest on GitHub.

 ## Usage